One dead, another critically injured after crash in Summer County

 The crash happened Monday just west of Belle Plaine.

-According to the Sumner County Sheriff’s Office, Estelle Owens, of Belle Plaine, was driving a Pontiac Grand Am westbound on 100th avenue before losing control, crossing over the roadway and coming to a stop after crashing the passenger side of the car into a tree.
+According to the Sumner County Sheriff’s Office, Estelle Owens of Belle Plaine was driving a Pontiac Grand Am westbound on 100th Ave. before losing control, crossing over the roadway and coming to a stop after crashing the passenger side of the car into a tree.

-Shiner died from his injuries and Owens transported to a Wichita hospital.
+Shiner died from his injuries, and Owens was transported to a Wichita hospital.

 LATEST STORIES: